mohmiim/MLIntroduction/session-6/README.md

 print(data_std)
 ~~~~

-This code should look familiar, please note that we split our data to use 260000 point for training and the rest for validation
+This code should look familiar, please note that we split our data to use 260000 points for training and the rest for validation

-Then, we need to create sequences to traing out model, like before.
+Then, we need to create sequences to train our model, like before.
 But there is one major difference.
-In the previous example we were predicting only one step in the future but now we want to do multiple steps.
+In the previous example, we were predicting only one step in the future but now we want to do multiple steps.
 What would this affect?
 Think about the output of the model, previously the output was one point in the future, now it will be N points where N is the number of steps to predict.
 This also means that in our training y will be N wide as well where N is the number of steps to predict.

 Another point to consider, is the fact that the data is captured every 10 minutes, we predict on the minute level or we can go higher and work on the hour level (meaning we will be using a stride of 6 within our sliding window, we will make this a parameter so we cna adjust it as we like)

-let's adjust our sequence generation function
+Let's adjust our sequence generation function

 ~~~~{.python}
 def sequenceData(dataset, target, start_index, end_index, history_size,target_size, step):